ha5ha6/judy_blog/_pages/cartpole.md

 **Temporary Summary:**

-- SARSA($\lambda$) achieved the best sample efficiency; DQN could reach relatively higher returns; REINFORCE has variance issue, while this can be relieved by adding a baseline
+- SARSA($$\lambda$$) achieved the best sample efficiency; DQN could reach relatively higher returns; REINFORCE has variance issue, while this can be relieved by adding a baseline

 - Q-learning with box discretization requires more episodes (3000 or more) to converge, since it's Q-value hasn't reached 100 like RBF and DQN

 - a proper number of equal-distance binning of the states will be 15, but the overall performance of binning is worst than box discretization.
-This suggests that we have to carefully design and divide the states in low-dimensional discrete state cases
+This suggests that we have to carefully design and divide the states in discrete state cases

-- from the heatmap with theta and theta_dot axes, the highest optimal values learned by RBF and DQN are on both diagonal sides from the center.
-This might be the cause of binary discrete actions, need to further check in continous action case
+- from the heatmap of the learned value in x=0 and x_dot=0, the highest optimal values learned by RBF and DQN are on diagonal sides from the center.
+This might be the cause of binary discrete actions (check continous action case for future work)

 - finer RBF networks may not approximate value funtion well but can achieve better sample efficiency